fujiwara/mysql-slave-healthcheck-agent/README.md

 * -dsn : Data Source Name for MySQL. default "root:@tcp(127.0.0.1:3306)/?charset=utf8" See also https://github.com/go-sql-driver/mysql#dsn-data-source-name
   mysql's user must have a privilege of "REPLICATION CLIENT".
+* --fail-slave-not-ruuning=true: returns 500 if the slave is not running

 How to build
 ------------